nicklockwood/ShapeScript/docs/ios/export.md

 ## 3D Printing

-ShapeScript can export models in Stereolithography (STL) format, used by many 3D printing applications.
+ShapeScript can export models in the Stereolithography (STL) format, used by many 3D printing applications.
+Both binary and ASCII STL files are supported, but binary is recommended for file size and compatibility reasons.
+To export as ASCII use the `.stla` file extension, but note that you may need to rename the extension to `.stl` for it to be recognized by some applications.

 When exporting for 3D printing, you will usually want to avoid having internal geometry inside the outer surface of your model.
 A good way to do this is to use the [union](csg.md#union) command to combine all the parts of your model into a single shape, eliminating internal faces.